3dct/open_iA/WEBSOCKETS.md

-# WebSocket Server Protocol V1 - Draft
+# WebSocket Server Protocol V1

 Through WebSockets external applications are able to communicate with the openIA server and vice versa.
 All messages are sent in a binary format.
 In case Text is transmitted, it will be sent in UTF-8.